rust-lang/docs.rs/README.md

 ### Running tests

-Tests are only supported via cargo, not docker-compose.
+Tests are only supported via cargo and do not work in docker-compose

 ```
 cargo test